Bryan Danielson: Universal Championship pursuits and departure (2019–2021)

-All Elite Wrestling (2021–present)
+All Elite Wrestling / Ring of Honor (2021–present)

+Championship pursuits (2021–2022)

 On September 5, 2021, Danielson made his surprise debut for All Elite Wrestling (AEW) at the All Out pay-per-view, confronting The Elite; the team had been joined by Adam Cole, who had made his debut just moments earlier.
 Danielson came to the aid of Christian Cage and Jurassic Express following a brawl between the two teams after Kenny Omega had retained the AEW World Championship against Cage.
 At Dynamite: Grand Slam on September 22, Omega and Danielson fought to a 30-minute time limit draw in a non-title match.
-This was Danielson's first match to receive a 5-star rating from journalist Dave Meltzer.

 Danielson won the AEW World Championship Eliminator Tournament (an eight-man single-elimination tournament) and received a future AEW World Championship match after defeating Dustin Rhodes, Eddie Kingston, and Miro in the finals on November 13 at Full Gear.
-He would then feud with the recently-crowned AEW World Champion "Hangman" Adam Page, who he faced on December 15 at Winter is Coming.
+He would then feud with the recently crowned AEW World Champion "Hangman" Adam Page, who he faced on December 15 at Winter is Coming.
 The match ended in another 60 minute time-limit draw, giving Danielson his second 5-star match from Meltzer.
+On the January 5, 2022 episode of Dynamite, Danielson once again faced Page for the World Championship, but was defeated, marking his first loss in AEW.